dungvuquoc0102/my-n-first-repo/README.md

 # my-n-first-repo
-this are n times i create repo on GitHub
+these are n times i create repo on GitHub